 This section discusses visual support in general and then looks in more detail at figures, graphs, tables and equations.
 Most theses contain some kind of visual support to clarify information found in the body of the thesis, in particular in the results section.
 Visuals play an important role as readers tend to scan them in a report to gain an initial understanding of its quality and relevance.
 Often the most important findings are presented in the form of visuals such as figures, tables, graphs, and equations .
 Any visual support should include the following: introduction to the visual, the visual itself, an informative caption and a commentary (see below).
+Click on ”Figure 2 extreme rainfall events” below to open in a separate tab.

 It is important to comment on the visual information, highlighting to your reader what they should notice and why this is important.
 A data commentary typically contains the following: